Junior Navigators - aged 7 - 10 years of age

 Your childen may well come home from Navigators muddy, possibly smelling of smoke, and at times when we have been out in the countryside, they may come back with scratches and scrapes and the odd bruise or sting - just like many of us did when we were kids.
 We want to give young people experiences that they will enjoy and remember.
 Some of what we do might follow what is done at school, but our aim is to, as Robert Baden Powell* once said, "Look wide and then look wider still."

 So, you can expect your son or daughter to come home from Navigators having stepped into an adventure and hopefully we can help them to grow adventures of their own.

 *Robert Baden Powell codified scouting.
 He took what young people were already doing and he codified it and gave it structure.
 He put adults into youth gangs and started the Scout Association, in a simple history, from that early start in 1907 there developed - in the UK a number of scouting organisations.
 Navigators is perhaps the latest development to come out of scouting, but whist we are more relaxed and open, we still look to the ethos of those early days for guidance.

-We do offer a badge scheme for Junior Navigators, but it is not the be-all-and-end-all of what we do - Plus there is a delay in obtaining badges as we have to order them from the USA at the moment.
+We do offer a badge scheme for Junior Navigators, but it is not the be-all-and-end-all of what we do.